 All libraries in Wiltshire offer access to computers with broadband internet connection.
-Members of the library can book up to three sessions a day on a computer for free.
-Visitors can be given temporary access a computer for a short time with proof of identity.
+Members of the library can book up to three hours a day on a computer for free.
+Visitors can be given temporary access to a computer for a short time with proof of identity.
 You will be asked to agree to our conditions of use.

-If you wish to use your own laptop, tablet or smart phone, you can connect to the WiltsOnline public Wi-Fi in all Wiltshire libraries.
+If you wish to use your own laptop, tablet or smart phone, you can connect to the WiltsOnline public Wi-FI in all Wiltshire libraries.
 Printing is not available over Wi-Fi but the library computers can be used for printing.

 - Internet Explorer